 Road to the Championships

 The championship provides for a field of 36 teams determined based on their regional qualifying score and seeded by the NCAA Women’s Gymnastics Committee.
-Included in the championship field are also 30 all-around competitors and 24 individual event specialists (all of whom are not on a qualifying team).
+Included in the championship field are also 24 all-around competitors and 48 individual event specialists (all of whom are not on a qualifying team).

-The 2015 NCAA Women’s Gymnastics Championship teams, all-around competitors, and individual event specialists will be announced the last weekend of March prior to Regional competition.
+The 2018 NCAA Women’s Gymnastics Championship teams, all-around competitors, and individual event specialists will be announced the last weekend of March prior to Regional competition.

 Advancing from regional competition to the national championships will be a total of 12 teams and 12 all-around competitors and event specialists.
 The top two teams and the top two all-around competitors (who are not on an advancing team) from each regional will receive an automatic berth to the national championships.
 In addition, the event winners at each regional will advance to the national championships (in that event only) if they are not part of a qualifying team or an all-around qualifier.
 Full details of the NCAA Women’s Gymnastics Championships field in St. Louis will be determined on April 9.

 The NCAA Women’s Gymnastics National Championships will take place at Chaifetz Arena in St. Louis, MO.
-At the national championships, semifinal team and all-around competition and individual event specialist finals will be conducted in two sessions Friday, April 17.
-The top three teams from each semifinal will advance to Super Six competition Saturday, April 18.
-The top four individuals from each semifinal in each event (plus ties) from semifinal and all-around competition will compete in the individual event championships Sunday, April 19.
+At the national championships, semifinal team, all-around competition and individual event specialist finals will be conducted in two sessions Friday, April 20.
+The top three teams from each semifinal will advance to Super Six competition Saturday, April 21.